TheEternalComrade/The-Prince-Keeb/JOURNAL.md

 I've decided that it is not a good idea to expose my left hand microntroller, so I've printed a new plate for it.
 Since I had soldered the switches to the original plate, I had the desolder them.
 I used a bunch of flux, and to my great surprise, desoldering was really easy!
 I used braid, which is not known for efficiency, but the fact that the switch holes were so big and filled with so much solder was really helpful.
 I had everything done in like, 15 minutes.
 ![20250625_222452](https://github.com/user-attachments/assets/882c82fa-6d3a-4eca-8af6-2fa938b378d1)

 I'm going to handwire the left half, and hide the mcu under the case.
 Since the usb port will be inaccessible, I'll make the right half the master half.

 ![IMG_20250625_212142](https://github.com/user-attachments/assets/c703b94e-413e-4439-8883-46dad2d9d7f3)
 <i>The new plate.
 It has holes for the rj11 jack to go into.</i>

+## June 27, 2025
+Ngl, building this keyboard has been quite the sucky experience.
+Five microcontrollers and four of them have all just... died.
+FOUR!
+To be fair, one was my fault, damaged from attempting to remove it, but three others is just too much.
+On the one hand(quite literally), the right hand of my keyboard works perfectly!
+On the other, the left half refuses to work.
+I swear, that side must be bad luck or something because all 4 microcontrollers have been broken in an attempt to get that side working.
+At this point, I might just have to turn the Prince54 into the Prince54.

+I've ordered one more microcontroller(with my money, not Hack Club's).
+Five's the charm?